syncfusion/blazor-docs/src/gantt/gantt-chart/touch-interaction.md

----
-title: "Touch Interaction"
-component: "Gantt"
-description: "Learn how to work with Essential JS 2 Gantt control in mobile devices."
----

 # Touch Interaction

-The Gantt control supports to perform user interactions in mobile and tablet devices.
+The Gantt Chart component supports to perform user interactions in mobile and tablet devices.
 This section explains how to interact with the Gantt features in touch-enabled devices.

 ## Tooltip